InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageGrid/PermuteAxesOfAnImage/Documentation.rst

-Permute Axes Of An Image
+Permute Axes of an Image
 ========================

 .. index::